tldr-pages/tldr/contributing-guides/style-guide.md

 ### Aliases

-If a command can be called with alternative names (like `vim' can be called by `vi`), alias pages can be created to point the user to the original command name.
+If a command can be called with alternative names (like `vim` can be called by `vi`), alias pages can be created to point the user to the original command name.

 ```md
 # command_name